psychemedia/winter-tales/src/twelve_months.md

 "But there are no violets in winter; everything is covered with snow."

-"I know that," answered Marushka, sadly; "but my mother and sister have sent me for violetsj if I do not get them they will kill me.
+"I know that," answered Marushka, sadly; "but my mother and sister have sent me for violets; if I do not get them they will kill me.
 Tell me, good shepherds, is there any place where I can find violets?"

 December rose from his seat, went to the youngest month, and said, —

 "Brother March, sit in the first place."

 March took the highest place and waved the scepter above the fire; that instant the fire burned more powerfully.
-The snow thawed; biids appeared on the branches and grass grew green, beneath the trees; flowers began to open — Spring had come.
+The snow thawed; birds appeared on the branches and grass grew green, beneath the trees; flowers began to open — Spring had come.
 In the thickets violets were blooming; there were so many that they were like a blue carpet.

 "Quick, Marushka, pluck them!" said March.